Waitākere railway station: Tramway

 Between 1908 and 1925 a tramway operated to the west of the station as the kauri forests were felled.
-In 1908 Cashmore brothers sublet a contract to Short Bros (Bill and Owen) to fell timber near O’Neill’s farm, haul it with bullocks over a skid road to the foot of the hill, up Te Henga Road on wooden rails to the top of the ridge (Steam Hauler Track) with a stationary engine, then by horse drawn wagon down Bethells Road to Waitakere Station.
-Smyth’s mill was alongside the Waitakere River at the junction of Te Henga and Bethells Roads.
+In 1908 Cashmore brothers sublet a contract to Short Bros (Bill and Owen) to fell timber near O’Neill's farm, haul it with bullocks over a skid road to the foot of the hill, up Te Henga Road on wooden rails to the top of the ridge (Steam Hauler Track) with a stationary engine, then by horse-drawn wagon down Bethells Road to Waitakere Station.
+Smyth's mill was alongside the Waitakere River at the junction of Te Henga and Bethells Roads.
 The Cashmore contract ended in 1912, after which Smyths took over until 1919, though they cut a block on Long Road until the early 1920s.
-In November 1919 Kauri Timber Company (KTC) sought tenders to extend the tramway, to send logs to their Freeman’s Bay mill.
+In November 1919 Kauri Timber Company (KTC) sought tenders to extend the tramway, to send logs to their Freeman's Bay mill.
 They added 2 steam engines and extensions in the Waitakere Valley, linking to the Short/Smyth incline, and, at the other end, east to Waitakere Station.
-KTC had up to 600 men working 38,000 acres of Goldie’s Bush/Waitakere, Wainamu Valley, Snows Bush and Mokoroa Stream.
+KTC had up to 600 men working 38,000 acres of Goldie's Bush/Waitakere, Wainamu Valley, Snows Bush and Mokoroa Stream.
 In the 1920s their driving dams sent logs to a lagoon (now Te Henga Wetland), where a steam launch towed them to the east end of the lake, near Brissenden Stream, then a tramway locomotive went on the north bank of the Waitakere River, crossed the river and continued a short way to the foot of the hill, where the steam hauler on Short Bros tram route, pulled the logs on their bogies, with a long wire rope, up the hill and along the ridge, close to the line of the present Steam Hauler Track.
 From the top, the hauler lowered the bogie by gravity down a valley south of Bethells Road to the foot of the hill (near the junction of Bethells and Wairere Roads), where the second engine towed the logs along what is now Bethells Road and over the Kumeu River to Waitakere Station.
 Parts of the tramway embankments remain in farmland in the valley.
 By the end of 1925 the locomotives were sold, tram rails lifted and the stationary engines moved to Great Barrier Island, after taking 31m super feet of KTC timber and 4m for David Goldie & Sons.

 Closure

 Waitākere Station closed in July 2015 as part of the Auckland railway electrification project.
 The Waitākere Tunnel between Waitākere and Swanson was too low for overhead electrification equipment to be installed, and the cost of enlarging the tunnel was deemed to be unjustifiable as Waitākere was one of the least used stations on the network.
-The station closed on 20 July 2015 when the rest of the Western Line switched to being operated by the new AM Class electric trains, and the former rail service was replaced with a bus service between Waitakere and Swanson.
+The station closed on 20 July 2015 when the rest of the Western Line switched to being operated by the new AM Class electric trains, and the former rail service was replaced with a bus service known as 147 serving Waitakere, Swanson, and beyond.